July 18, 2018 Michael Mayday

 Email isn’t dead

 Good email is never dead, but bad email always is.
-One the best sources for pulling in webinar attendees is in the inbox — so long as you cater your message to match the recipient’s persona.
+One of the best sources for pulling in webinar attendees is in the inbox — so long as you cater your message to match the recipient’s persona.
 When you announce an event relevant to a well-defined persona, audiences respond.

 Play the long game